Mastering Key Bindings in Emacs

 minor-mode-map-alistis exactly like the overriding version above, but the preferred means of specifying the keymaps for minor modes.

-- Keymap text property at point is like the one above for char properties but is for text properties only.
+- Keymap text property at point is like the one above for char properties but this is for text properties only.

 current-local-mapfor keymaps defined in the buffers’ current local map